zhangdongdong7/scenarios/linux/challenge-file-properties/step4.md

 ## Requirements

 - Create a file named `setup.sh` that belongs to user `labex` in the `~` directory.
-- Change the file owner to `shiyanlou`.
+- Change the file owner to `root`.